MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-ExchangeCertificate.md

 ```

 ### -Thumbprint
-!!!
-Exchange Server 2010, Exchange Server 2013

-The Thumbprint parameter specifies a certificate thumbprint.
-Each certificate contains a thumbprint, which is the digest of the certificate data.

-!!!
-Exchange Server 2016

 The Thumbprint parameter specifies the thumbprint value of the certificate that you want to view.

 The Thumbprint parameter, not the Identity parameter, is the positional parameter for this cmdlet.
 Therefore, when you specify a thumbprint value by itself, the command uses that value for the Thumbprint parameter.

 ```yaml
 Type: String